STRHunter/TRIM/Readme.txt

 i) What is does ?

-   Transforming genomic sequences into their corresponding TRIM vectors
+   Transforming genomic sequences into their corresponding TRIM vectors.
+Here we assume that all the genome sequences have been cleaned by the 'data_cleaning' utility.

 ii)  System commands to do the task